Nutrient-Drug Interactions

 View Patient Education

-Some foods affect the body’s response to drugs.
+Some foods affect the body’s response to medications.
 For example, tyramine, a component of cheese and a potent vasoconstrictor, can cause hypertensive crisis in some patients who take monoamine oxidase inhibitors and eat cheese.

 Table